HeinerEF/kirby-scssphp/README.md

 It is also possible to use a SCSS file for other media by adding another call such as "`<?php snippet('scss', ['scss' => 'print', 'media' => 'print']); ?>`" into the invisible <HEAD\> area of the website.

-This Kirby plugin uses the scssphp library https://scssphp.github.io/scssphp/ written in PHP, which was originally developed by *Leaf Corcoran* and is now maintained by *Anthon Pang* and *Cédric Morin*.
+This Kirby plugin uses the **SCSSPHP library** https://scssphp.github.io/scssphp/ written in PHP, which was originally developed by *Leaf Corcoran* and is now maintained by *Anthon Pang* and *Cédric Morin*.

 **Optionally** you can use this Kirby plugin to generate '*critical CSS*'.
 Please look at *`README_critical_CSS.md`* for details.